luickk/Sedna/README.md

 > **Note:**

-> - It is in an alpha version and not yet released for use.
+> - It is an alpha version and not yet released for use.
 > - The idea as well as the program code are legally protected.
 > - If you are interested in this idea, please contact: <i class="icon-mail"></i>gelberdev@gmail.com.
 #### <i class="icon-login"></i> Register as teacher
 A key is required to register as a teacher.
 This is obtained from the school or from our website for a one-off purchase price.

 #### <i class="icon-login"></i> Register as pupil
-As a pupil you need the class name and the class password.
-If you created the account you are in the respective class and can access the features of the class.
+As pupil you need the class name and the class password to register.
+If you created the account you are in the respective class and you can access its features.

 #### <i class="icon-pencil"></i> Managing class as teacher
 Managing class as teacher is pretty simple,no previous knowledge is required due to the graphical user interface.